MMZK1526/Haskell-RM/README.md

 For a Register Machine with n lines, it is natural to ask, what is the largest number it can produce?

 Strictly speaking, we start all registers from zero, and we want the result of R0 to be as large as possible.
-Such a machine is known as a Busy Beaver, and the objective is to find the best Busy Beaver with n lines for any natural number n.
+Such a machine is known as a **Busy Beaver**, and the objective is to find the best Busy Beaver with n lines for any natural number n.
 Define `B(n)` to be the maximum output of a Busy Beaver with n lines, clearly `B` is a function.

 In general, it is very hard to find `B(n)` except for the very first couple of n values. `B(0) = 0` because there are no instructions to start with. `B(1) = 1`, which is realised by `0: R0+ 1`.
 Note that `0: R0+ 0` is not a Busy Beaver since it never terminates.
 Similarly, `B(n) = n` for n up to 4 (though it is less trivial to prove so).
 However, `B(5) = 6` as provided by the following Busy Beaver, while the proof is more complicated: